CARING FOR DOGS WITH A DEVELOPMENT PROGRAM

 - About 50% cooked dark meat chicken twice daily.
 Some, but not all dogs want the meat of another bird once a week.

 - About 50% cooked vegetables.
 These must only be the list of preferred vegetables in the Food For Daily Use article.
 Most dogs want some cooked carrots very day.

-- One crushed up organic blue corn tortilla chip daily for a small dog and two crushed up organic blue corn tortilla chips for a larger dog.
+- One crushed up organic blue corn tortilla chip daily for a small dog and two or three crushed up organic blue corn tortilla chips for a larger dog.
 It is okay if they are salty and greasy.
 If these are not available in your nation, it is okay to skip them, but do the rest of the diet.